^

 • ultrasound examination of the heart and blood vessels.

-Vascular abnormalities are examined using computed tomography or magnetic resonance imaging.
+Vascular anomalies are examined using computed tomography or magnetic resonance imaging.
 Additional diagnostic procedures may include:

 • CT or MRI of the spine.

-After all the necessary tests, the patient is referred for genetic counseling.
+After all necessary tests, the patient is referred for genetic counseling.

 Differential diagnosis

 There is a phenotypic similarity between Beals syndrome and arachnodactyly in Marfan syndrome (mutations of the FBN2 and FBN1 genes, respectively), which is due to the almost complete identity of the protein substances fibrillin 1 and fibrillin 2.
-It is not surprising that the second name for Beals syndrome is contracture arachnodactyly.
-[11]
+It is not surprising that the second name of Beals syndrome is contracture arachnodactyly. [ 11 ]

-Differentiation is carried out with other connective tissue pathologies:
+Differentiation is also carried out with other connective tissue pathologies:

 • Stickler syndrome;